/ About Glenwood Intermediate School / Activities & Clubs

 Musical Movie Nights - Musical Movie Nights are offered once a quarter to all GIS students.
 The movies, both old and new, give students an opportunity to share in a musical experience with their friends in a safe and familiar setting.
 Students sign up for each movie night separately throughout the year.

 Speech and Drama Team - In late September, students choose a skit for the Literary Contest (IESA Speech Contest) held at one of the ten participating area schools in November.
 Students have a choice of doing a duet or a small group acting piece with 3-5 participants.
 The memorized reading or skit is 5-9 minutes in length.
 Students practice with their coach once a week at GIS.
 Students win medals or ribbons.
-Speech and drama is available to 5th and 6th graders.
+Speech and drama are available to 5th and 6th graders.